 I recently completed my PhD program in Mechanical Engineering at The University of British Columbia (UBC) in Vancouver, British Columbia, Canada.
 My dissertation on the exploration of non-verbal cues used in human-robot handovers can be found here.

 I received my B.A.Sc.
 (Honours) from The University of Waterloo in Mechatronics Engineering with Biomechanics Option, and M.A.Sc. from UBC in Mechanical Engineering.
 From 2009 to 2018, I was a research assistant at the Collaborative Advanced Robotics and Intelligent Systems (CARIS) Laboratory under the direction of Elizabeth Croft.
-From 2016-2017, I worked on multimodal human-robot interfaces and virtual/augmented/mixed reality technologies while employed as a lab associate at Disney Research Los Angeles.
-I will be returning to Disney Research as a post-doctoral associate starting in summer 2018.
+From 2016-2017, I was employed at Disney Research Los Angeles as a lab associate, working on multimodal human-robot interfaces and virtual/augmented/mixed reality technologies.
+I recently returned to Disney Research as a postdoctoral associate to further explore and research human-robot interactions.

 My research interests generally fall within the categories human-machine interaction and biomedical engineering.
-My prior work has involved haptic displays, affective computing and human-computer interaction (HCI).
+Previously, my work has involved the study of haptic displays, affective computing and human-computer interaction (HCI).
 I am currently engaged in research investigating novel methods of performing human-robot co-operative manipulation of objects (e.g., handover and co-operative lifting of objects).